mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Bitcoin/readme.md

 * Inputs - Information about the Bitcoin previously sent to Mark's address.
 For example, imagine Mark previously received 0.6 BTC from Alice and 0.6 BTC from Bob.
 Now, in order to send 1 BTC to Jessica, there might be two inputs: one input of 0.6 BTC previously from Alice and one input of 0.6 BTC previously from Bob.
 * Amount - The amount being sent, In this case Mark wants to send 1 BTC.
 * Outputs - The destination addresses of the Bitcoins.
 The first is 1.2 BTC (0.6 BTC + 0.6 BTC) to Jessica’s public address.
 The second is 0.2 BTC returned as 'change' to Mark.

+## Unspent Transaction Outputs (UTXOs)

+In Bitcoin, the concept of `Unspent Transaction Outputs (UTXOs)` is fundamental to how transactions are structured and validated.
+A `UTXO` represents a certain amount of Bitcoin that has been received and is available to be spent in a future transaction.
+Each `UTXO` is associated with a specific output of a previous transaction.

+### How UTXOs Work

+When you receive Bitcoin, what you actually receive is a `UTXO`, a chunk of Bitcoin that was previously sent to `your address`.
+Each `UTXO` is unique and can be `spent only once`.
+When you send Bitcoin, you are using one or more of `your UTXOs as inputs` in your transaction.
+The transaction specifies how much Bitcoin is sent to new addresses and any leftover amount (change) is returned to your address as a `new UTXO`.

+### Checking Validity Without Tracing Back to Genesis

+Bitcoin nodes do not need to check all transactions back to the `Genesis` block to verify whether someone has this Bitcoin to spend.
+This is because each input in a Bitcoin transaction references a specific output from a previous transaction.

+To verify a transaction, a node checks the following:

+1. **Existence of the Referenced UTXO**: The node verifies that the `UTXO` referenced by the input exists and is valid.
+This means that it was indeed created in a previous transaction and is available to be spent.

+2. **Unspent Status**: The node ensures that the referenced `UTXO` has not already been spent in another transaction.
+This prevents double spending.

+Since Bitcoin nodes track the state of all `UTXOs`, they can quickly verify transactions by checking whether the referenced `UTXOs` are available and unspent.
+This eliminates the need to trace all the way back to the Genesis block, significantly improving efficiency.

+### Multiple UTXOs Sent to the Same Address

+When multiple people send Bitcoin to the `same address`, **each transaction creates a separate UTXO**.
+If you later want to spend the Bitcoin received at that address, your transaction will reference the specific UTXOs (i.e., the outputs of the previous transactions) rather than the address itself.

+**This approach ensures that even if all Bitcoin is sent to the same address, each transaction remains distinct because it has a unique output.
+When creating a new transaction, you mention the specific outputs (UTXOs) that are being spent**, and as long as these outputs have not been used in another transaction, they are valid for spending.
+Thus, the Bitcoin network efficiently prevents double spending without needing to check the entire history of transactions across the network.

 ## Longest chain